MarkTension/portfolio_react_spruce/src/markdowns/23_blogs-i-like.md

 # Blogs I like

 I like personal blogs specifically because they're less 'designed by commitee'.
 Less tailored, more opinionated.
 Higher chance also to stumble into a writer's other interests you'd otherwise not encounter; more serendipitous discovery.
+It's the same thing I was getting at in [more raw websites, please](/blog/more-raw-websites-please).

 I'm updating the list every now and then.